Emmotes/ic_spoilers/docs/index.md

 # Idle Champions Spoilers
 Just a collection of most of the currently known spoilers.
+It is by no means exhaustive.

 ## Champions
 These are the champions that are upcoming and all the information we know about them.